"Thousand Dollar Melon" (1959)

 I had had patients and customers explode for many years, but had never found the cause of it, as I usually sell a mark my whole line of pharmaceuticals and not one item only.
 I had suspected the Old Homestead Stomach Sweetener.
 I had suspected the Kill Number Nine.
 I had even suspected the New World Bone Builder and Thorax Encourager...
 But I had never suspected the Beef Tenderizer.

 As a result of the disaster, Willy’s watermelon is disqualified.
 Clarissa marries Walter Wildpepper.
 Willy leaves the county in a damaged wagon, tended to by one of his carnival performers, Frito (Hermione Huckle), whom he eventually marries as he continues his career as a con man.
+The story ends with him about to tell another tall tale.

-"Thousand Dollar Melon" is a simple story in which what you see is what you get, made enjoyable by Lafferty’s verbal wit, but one mainly for the completist.
-Lafferty leans into rural humor, the lumber of the formerly funny: fake Turkish harem girls, medical quackery, watermelons, fat women (Willy wants Clarissa to travel with the carnival as the fat lady).
-The subplot of kooch-show Hermione Huckle (“Frito”) trying to win over Willy is a nice touch.
-Yet there is something odd about the idea of a married Willy McGilly, and about a Willy narrating his own story, the roustabout descendant of the Yankee peddler of American folklore.
-The absence of this more determinate Willy, equipped with a background and a marriage, from the published canon is probably salutary.
-It makes possible the shifty, unpindownable figure who is, in his way, as much Lafferty’s signature as Finnegan; to lock Willy into the “Thousand Dollar Melon” archetype would impoverish the character.
-I'm glad this Willy exists in his own fictional or reality level.
+"Thousand Dollar Melon" is a simple story in which what you see is what you get, made enjoyable by Lafferty’s verbal wit, but it is a story mainly for the completist.
+Lafferty leans into rural humor as well as the lumber of the formerly funny: fake Turkish harem girls, medical quackery, watermelons, fat women (Willy wants Clarissa to travel with the carnival as the fat lady).
+The subplot of harem girl Hermione Huckle (“Frito”) trying to win over the oblivious Willy is a nice touch.